UDIA Layer 5 · Notsure

 The Neutral Layer

 Notsure does not provide clinical guidance.
 It does not evaluate any medical decision.
-It provides a structured pause before consent is given, data is shared, or treatment is committed.
-The decision remains the user's.
+It provides a structured pause before consent is given, data is shared, or treatment is committed to.
+The decision belongs to the user.
 The pause is the neutral layer.

 Compliance claim: GAP-NLP-1.0 · Specification: github.com/thegap-framework/thegap-framework